 Our nervous system is like a garden that needs proper care to thrive.
 If we thrust ourselves into the weeds of our trauma without first preparing the soil, the experience can be too much, too soon, and ultimately counterproductive.
 Think of it this way:

-• Resourcing: This is a deliberate, nurturing process in which you actively engage with elements that make you feel safe, comfortable, and strong.
-Instead of diving headfirst into the storm of your trauma, you gradually create a container—a safe internal environment—where healing can occur.
+Resourcing: This is a deliberate, nurturing process in which you actively engage with elements that make you feel safe, comfortable, and strong.
+Instead of diving headfirst into the storm of your trauma, you gradually create a safe internal environment where healing can occur.

 Before confronting what feels threatening, the body needs a reliable source of safety.
 This is where building internal resources comes into play.
-Consider these approaches:
+Consider these approaches to feel safe and comfortable:

 It can be tempting to label any step away from direct confrontation as “running away.”
-However, deliberate resourcing isn’t about denial—it’s about preparation.
-Just as you wouldn’t expect a building to stand on a weak foundation, you wouldn’t expect your healing work to succeed without first ensuring that you have a solid sense of safety from which to operate.
+However, deliberate resourcing isn’t about denial—it’s about preparation

 Our body is inherently designed to heal when given the right conditions.
 Just as plants need sunshine and water to grow, our nervous system needs moments of ease and security to process and release stored overwhelm.
 When you provide your body with these restorative experiences—when you let it feel safe—your nervous system naturally begins to let go of that excessive stress.
 The process might look like: